zipCoder933/Xbuilders-Legacy/to do.md

 # To Do

+Should I just switch to xbuilders 3?
+*  I would have to
+  * Add vehicles
+  * add flowing liquid
+  * fix any bugs with block setter
+  ~~* add conversion tool?~~
+  ~~* Add repaint and sphere block tools~~
+* VS using XB2
+  * Update to opengl meshes (Major)
+  * I still have issues with trees looking halved and slower performance in other areas

-~~1. fix issue where the edge of the chunk is invisible because the neighboring chunks havent been loaded yet
+~~1. fix issue where the edge of the chunk is invisible because the neighboring chunks havent been loaded yet~~
-   * Dont ever generate the mesh of a chunk unless it is surrounded by neighbors on all facing sides~~
+   * Dont ever generate the mesh of a chunk unless it is surrounded by neighbors on all facing sides
+   * i fixed it, but it causes slower mesh generation

-2. Optimize custom vehicles and convert chunks to opengl meshes
+2. Convert blocks to opengl meshes
+**A major issue is that the icon generation now has to be opengl too**
+   3. Green meshes are a major problem
    1. change block construction to use custom block buffer
    2. Convert chunk meshes to opengl
    3. Convert block mesh to opengl